-Accommodation Administration Guidelines

-7a Extended time Before Testing:

-Identification for SR/PNP: Student's SR/PNP must have extended time

-selected.

-Test Administrator Training : Test administrators providing this

-accommodation must review:

-o Appendix E: Guidance for Selecting and Administering the
+Accommodation Administration Guidelines 7a Extended time (SR/PNP Reference CH) Before Testing: Identification for SR/PNP: Student's SR/PNP must have extended tin selected.
+Test Administrator Training: Test Administrators providing this accommodation must review: Appendix E: Guidance for Selecting and Administering the Extended Time Accommodation.

-Extended Time Accommodation

 During Testing: Students have until the end of the school day to complete a single test unit administered during the prescribed testing window.
 The amount of time a student receives must be indicated in advance.
-It is recommended to test students receiving the extended time accommodation in a separate setting to minimize distractions to other students, and to schedule these students for testing in the morning to allow adequate time for completion of a test unit by the end of the school day.
+It is recommended test students receiving the extended time accommodation in a separate setting in the morning to allow adequate time for completion of a test unit by the end of the school day.
+7b Word-to-Word Dictionary (English/ Native Language) (SR/PNP Reference CC) dictionary selected.Materials: Word-to-word dictionaries are provided to students be